Frequently asked questions about M-M-R®II (Measles, Mumps, and Rubella Virus Vaccine Live)

 • M-M-R®II vaccine can be administered concurrently with other live viral vaccines.
 If not given concurrently, M-M-R®II vaccine should be given one month before or one month after administration of other live viral vaccines to avoid potential for immune interference.

-How long has M-M-R®II (Measles, Mumps, and Rubella Virus Vaccine Live) been available for use in the United States?
+When did M-M-R®II become available for use in the United States?

 M-M-R®II was initially approved for use in the US in 1978.
 For over 40 years, it has been an approved vaccine in the US to help prevent infection with measles, mumps, and rubella.